 - Research plan and timelines

 - Draft bibliography

 Students are encouraged to ensure that their research proposal falls within the areas of expertise of Department of Government and Politics academic staff.
 A full list of academic staff and their areas of interest are available on our website.
-Applicants are also invited to contact the Programme Director, Dr Mary C. Murphy, who will be happy to advise on the choice of research proposal.
+Applicants are also invited to contact the Programme Director, Dr Andrew Cottey, who will be happy to advise on the choice of research proposal.
 Please note that the proposal is a starting point and is likely to evolve and change during the course of the MRes Government and Public Policy programme.

 Dr Mary C. Murphy, Programme Director,